Skip to main content

 Alt text

-This design applies on the current Monster game.
+This design applies on the current Bomb game.
 My next games will follow this closely.

 Onchain Multiplayer